kslgrd/keithsilgard.com/_posts/2012-01-16-using-bing.markdown

 scripts:
 - /js/articles/bing-vs-google.js
 ---
 Google's actions of late have left me wondering: can I live without them?
 Well there's really only one way \[[1](#footnotes)\] to find out: **try Bing**.
+So I switched my default search engine, and since then, I've only used Google if Bing fails me.

-So I switched my default search engine to Bing, and since then, I've only used Google if Bing fails me.
 The unfortunately reality is that I still end up using Google daily.
 If I'm being honest, I'd much rather still be using Google, on the whole it's a better product.
 Bing isn't a lost cause though, they're just running a year or so behind.
 When they launched, there was a lot of clever innovation to be found.
 There are obviously talented people working there, but they really need to smooth some of the rough edges and differentiate themselves.

 #### Design